CloudCannon/rcc/README.md

     In the case of an SSG like Jekyll, where a `markdownify` filter is built in, extending the markdown processing will also affect templating with that filter on it.
 In the case of an SSG like Astro, we use a component (`rosey-connector/ssgs/astroMarkdownComponent.astro`) with markdown rendering on the content it receives to parse any markdown content we need processed through our templating.
 This basically accomplishes the same thing as extending the `markdownify` filter in Jekyll - we don't need to tag the whole markdown content, because it's automatically being tagged on all block level elements.

+10. To add automatic AI-powered translations - which your editors can then QA - enable Smartling in your `rosey/config.yaml` file, by setting `smartling_enabled: true`.
+Make sure to fill in your `dev_project_id`, and `dev_user_identifier`, with the credentials in your Smartling account.
+Ensure you have added you secret API key to your environment variables in CloudCannon, as `DEV_USER_SECRET`.
+You can set this locally in a `.env` file if you want to test it in your development environment.

+    > [!IMPORTANT]
+    > Make sure to not push any secret API keys to your source control.
+The `.env` file should already be in your .gitignore.

+    > [!IMPORTANT]
+    > **Be aware these translations have some cost involved**, so make sure you understand the pricing around Smartling machine-translations before enabling this.

 ## Jekyll
+See a demonstration of this workflow [here](https://github.com/CloudCannon/rosey-jekyll-starter).

 ### Generating ids